-Pine is one of the most popular woods in the woodworking world and can use pretty much for any woodworking project.
+Pine is one of the most popular woods in the woodworking world which can use in pretty much any woodworking project.
 It is lightweight and made with excellent strength.

 Pine is not hardwood.
 Pine is a softwood with a hardness rating of 380 lbf (1,690 N) which is relatively softer than most woods.
 Yellow Pine is harder than White Pine.
 Pinewood comes from evergreen coniferous trees like other softwoods.
 Pine is soft and easy to work with.

-In this article, we’ll widely discuss is Pine a hardwood, how hard is Pine, is Pine better than hardwoods, and Pine wood characteristics with pros and cons as well.
+In this article, I’ll widely discuss is Pine a hardwood, how hard is Pine, is Pine better than hardwoods, and Pine wood characteristics with pros and cons as well.

 Let’s jump in!